Pack it: One Bag Travel

 Essential #1: the suitcase

 We’re partial to these suitcases for its lightweight, large internal volume, reasonable price and is euro commuter plane friendly.
-They have lasted as long as we’ve been family traveling (Oldest is 11 now) and still rolling.
+They have lasted as long as we’ve been family traveling (Oldest is 13 now) and still rolling.
 Each generation has a slightly different external look but the core feature remains the same.
 We own 3 different versions of this bag all by Samsonite.

 Essential #2: The Packing Cube

-One cube is spacious enough to fit an entire week’s worth clothes for a kid, and adults can certainly get by with two cubes each—that’s how much you can cram in these little suckers.
+One cube is spacious enough to fit an entire week’s worth clothes for a kid, and adults can certainly get by with two cubes each.
+That’s how much you can cram in these little suckers.
 That means for a Florida getaway with a family of 4-6 you can take just two carry-on rollers.
 IT CAN BE DONE!

 An adult’s week travel in two cubes (fits on one side of a hard side carry-on or main compartment in MotherLode.)